TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

    parent.
 If an error occurs :exc:`OSError` is raised.

-   Note that some platforms including FreeBSD <= 6.3 and Cygwin have known issues when using fork() from a thread.
+   Note that some platforms including FreeBSD <= 6.3 and Cygwin have known issues when using fork() kutoka a thread.

    .. warning::